sid88in/serverless-appsync-plugin/doc/resolvers.md

 ## JavaScript, VTL, or Direct Lambda

 When `code` is specified, the JavaScript runtime is used.

 When `request` and/or `response` are specified, the VTL runtime is used.

 For [direct lambda](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html), set `kind` to `UNIT` and don't specify `request`, `response` or `code`.
 This only works with Lambda function data sources.

-If nothing specified, by default, the resolver is a PIPELINE JavaScript resolver, and the following minimalistic resolver handler is used.
+If nothing is specified, by default, the resolver is a PIPELINE JavaScript resolver, and the following minimalistic code is used for the `before` and `after` handlers.

 ```js
 export function request() {